Harry-young-0/GeTAP/README.md

 ![Traits in trait database](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/7529ff3c-ef30-44d4-b842-5695a9debf21)

-# Using the main R Notebook to modify the code
+#  Section F: Using the main R Notebook to modify the code
 There are a lot of instructions within the document itself and you are more than welcome to go through running chunk by chunk to get used to how I've setup this pipeline if you're interested!